 And before you begin the boardwalk, you’ll get an idea of what’s in store for you as the Hawk and Owl Trust has put up a whiteboard where you can write down your recent bird sightings.
 There are obviously a lot of bird experts as the list is endless!!

 Everywhere you walk there are bird feeders hanging from trees, giving you ample chance to spot something, and lots of bird boxes dotted about.
 And wandering along the board walks takes you on a natural path around the reserve.
 You can’t get lost!

 You’ll walk on wooden bridges over dykes where you might see the elusive water vole, you’ll walk alongside meadows where you may catch a glimpse of a kite or marsh harrier, you’ll spot the fenland and reed beds from the hides and much of the boardwalk is through woodland where you’ll spot all kinds of wildlife.

 There is a small visitor centre at the reserve which you have to pass through before going any further.
 Although the Hawk and Owl Trust don’t charge, they do take a “small donation” of £5, which, considering the whole 45 acres is run by volunteers, I don’t think that’s too much to ask.
 The car park is free.
 Although the reserve is open from 8am, the visitor centre is only open from 9am.

 Sculthorpe Moor also put on all sorts of events throughout the year such as Butterflies and Bug Walks, Warden's Wednesday Wander and much more.
-You can see more about events at Sculthorpe Moor at the website here
+You can see more information on the Hawk and Owl Trust Sculthorpe Moor website here.

 There are also WC’s in the centre, and a little shop with books, pens etc.